Anthropic

 See Anthropic’s Microsoft Foundry documentation for setup instructions including Entra ID authentication.

 Anthropic supports prompt caching to reduce costs by caching parts of your prompts.
-Pydantic AI provides four ways to use prompt caching:
+Pydantic AI supports both automatic and explicit caching approaches:

 from pydantic_ai import Agent